-- (1) At the time of exercise of the stock options, the common stock acquired upon exercise had a value of \$3.46 per share.
-This value was determined by an independent consultant pursuant to a valuation of our common stock dated June 2, 2010. - (2) Represents performance units granted in February 2007 that vested in August 2010 and were settled by cash payment. - (3) Computed by multiplying the number of performance units by the value of an equivalent Partnership common unit at the time of vesting and adding associated distributions over the vesting period.
+- Represents performance units granted in January 2008 that vested in August 2011 and were settled by cash payment (Mr. Meloy's grant was made in August 2008). - (2) Computed by multiplying the number of performance units by the value of an equivalent Partnership common unit at the time of vesting and adding associated distributions over the vesting period.